cyklokoalicia/OpenSourceBikeShare/README.md

 Features
 ----------
-* Web app (mobile-friendly) and optional SMS system to rent and return bicycles
+* Web app (mobile-friendly)
+* Optional SMS system to rent and return bicycles
+* Optional QR code system to rent and return bicycles
 * Web map with geolocation and availability of the bicycle stands
 * Optional credit system for paid rentals
 * Registration form for the new users
 * Admin to edit users, create stands or change bicycle availability
 * Google Analytics enabled for stats on web and bike usage
 * Connector system to support any provider of SMS Gateway / API
+* Easy web install to launch system

 Where is it working?
 ---------
-2 separate community bike systems.
+3 bike sharing systems in 2 cities.

 ### Pilot project
 Currently running with about 50 bicycles in Bratislava, the capital of Slovakia.